THE VALUE of SENSING THE CHANGESPlease first read the summary in

-Buzzards and Kingfishers looking for prey do this in a pre-emptive way, as described in The Two Modes of Sensing.
+Buzzards and Kingfishers looking for prey do this in a pre-emptive way, as described in The Basic Types of Panoramic Sensing.

 This Random RealityFor animals, things which don't change or move aren't dangerous or edible, i.e. they aren't vital.
 The value for animals lies in noticing the changes; and outside of our solid walls life is always changing.

-Some things like the sun and moon are predictable and repeat in regular patterns, but in the small world of individual animals most changes and movements happen randomly.
+Man-made events usually repeat in a predictable manner.
+Some natural objects and events like the seasons, and the sun and moon also repeat following regular patterns, but in the small world of individual animals most changes and movements happen randomly.